A comparison principle for stochastic integro-differential equations: Proof of Theorems , , and

 By Theorem \ref{Ito's formula} we have

 for a local martingale $m_t$.
-Here $A^{(1)}, A^{(2)}$ are as before, and $\rho_s(h_s)$ is given in \eqref{rho}.
-By using the same arguments as in the previous proof, this time also using Lemma \ref{estimate positive part eq 2}, we bring the proof to an end. \end{proof}
+Here $A^{(1)}, A^{(2)}$ are as in \eqref{A1}, \eqref{A2} (with the integration over $\bR^d$ instead of $Q$), and $\tilde{\rho}$ is defined in \eqref{rho}.
+By using the same arguments as in the previous proof, this time also using \eqref{estimate integrals equation 2}, we bring the proof to an end. \end{proof}